mose247/3D-object-detection/README.md

 ```
 mhd = (z-h(x)).T*S.I*(z-h(x))
 ```
 As you can see, this distance not only takes into account the mean of the residual but also its uncertainty, given by the covariance matrix `S`.
 Specifically, since the Mahalanobis distance is inversely proportional to `S`, an higher covariance corresponds to a smaller distance.
-In practise, given two states with the same Euclidean distance from a measurement, the Mahalanobis one assign a closer measure to the most uncertain track.
+In practise, given two states with the same Euclidean distance from a measurement, the Mahalanobis measure results closer for the most uncertain track.

+In the project, Simple Nearest Neighbor (SNN) is used as data association method.
+It consists in calculating all Mahalanobis distances between tracks and measurements and iteratively updating the closest association pair.

 ### Camera and LiDAR fusion
 ### Results